MUNsdh/readthedocs/docs/source/Going Beyond.rst

     :figwidth: 700px
     :target: ../_static/images/beyond13.png

 5. **Sketch footprint using body coordinates:** Always take the origin to be the middle of the body.
-Write down the body dimensions to figure out the coordinates of the points at where the body intersects.
+Write down the body dimensions to determine the coordinates of the points where the body intersects.

 .. figure:: ../_static/images/beyond14.png
     :figwidth: 700px
     :target: ../_static/images/beyond14.png

-6. **Improve the sketch with drill size, pad size, and hole coordinates:** determine the drill size by adding an extra 0.25mm to the drill size indicated on the datasheet.
+6. **Improve the sketch with drill size, pad size, and hole coordinates:** The drill size is the where the component lead will be going through.
+Determine the drill size by adding an extra 0.25mm to the drill size indicated on the datasheet.
 The pad size is (2 x 0.38 mm) + drill size.
-Then determine all coordinates for the points.
+Then determine all other coordinates.

 The drill size for non-circular leads is essentially the longest dimension of the lead.
 The choice is between either 0.76 mm or 1.27 mm, of which 1.27 mm is the correct drill size.
 With the additional 0.25 mm, the drill size becomes 1.52 mm.